 North v.
 Metaswitch Networks Corporation, 2017 ONCA 790 (CanLII);

-Summary: Ontario Employers cannot rely upon severability clauses in employment contracts to cure illegal termination provisions.
+Summary: Ontario Employers can’t use severability clauses to cure illegal termination provisions in employment contracts.

 If you require Ben’s litigation services in Oakville, Toronto, Mississauga, Milton or elsewhere in Ontario, please get in touch.